near/NEPs/0000-access-keys.md

 Previously we were ordering transactions by nonce and rejecting transactions with a duplicated or lower nonce.
 With the access key nonce, we still need to order transactions by nonce, but now we need to group them by `account_id,public_key` key instead of just account_id.
+To prevent one access key from having a priority on other access keys, we should order transactions by hash when determining which transactions should be added to the block.

+The suggestion from @nearmax:

+"
+We need to spec out here how transactions from different access keys are going to be ordered with respect to each other.
+For example:
+3 access keys (A,B,C) issue 3 transactions each:
+A1, A2, A3; B1,B2,B3; C1, C2, C3;
+All these transactions operate on the same state so they need to have an order.
+First transaction to execute is one of {A1,B1,C1} that has lowest hash, let's say it is B1.
+Second transaction to execute is one of {A1,B2,C1} with lowest hash, etc.
+"

+We should also restrict the nonce of the next transaction to be exactly the previous nonce incremented by 1.
+It will help us with ordering transactions.

+The transaction ordering should be a separate topic which should also include security for transactions expiration and fork selection.

 #### `allowance` field

 Allowance is the amount of tokens the AccessKey can spend from the account balance.
 When some amount is spent, it's subtracted from both the allowance of the access key and from the account balance.
+If in some case the user wants to have unlimited allowance for this key, then we have a `None` allowance option.

 NOTE: In the previous iteration of access keys, we used balance instead of the allowance.
 But it required to sum up all access keys balances to get the the total account balance.
 It also prevented sharing of the account balance between access keys.

 #### Permissions